codehsbooks/introcs/Basic-JavaScript-and-Graphics/local-variables-and-scope.md

 ###What is Scope?
-Now that we know what local variable
+Now that we know what local variables are, we can define "scope".
+A variable's scope is the function or loop where a variable exists.
+The scope is defined by the block of code where

 ```
  // Local variables are total and result
  function averageNumbers(x,y,z){